Contents

 As you continue to listen to your major donors’ signals, you’ll discover what kind of communication will boost connection.
 Do they always open your emails about one program, but never any others?
 Lead with that program!
 Do they never check social media, but always answer the phone?
 Call them.
 Let the donor show you which stories and communication channels they prefer and follow their lead.

-The level of personal attention that major donors expect is high.
+The level of personal attention that major donors expect is high, often necessitating the need to hire a major gift officer to maintain those relationships.
 You’ll likely want to offer them truly individual communication, like hand-written notes, personal phone calls and invitations just for them.
-Your CRM can help with this kind of communication, too, by assigning tasks as part of an automation flow.
+Your CRM can also help with this kind of communication by assigning tasks as part of an automation flow, which facilitates better management of potential major donors.
 For instance, you can build a flow that includes a task reminder to call a donor personally after they RSVP for an event or a reminder to send a donor a birthday card.

 It’s not uncommon for fundraisers to feel nervous about major gift “asks.”
 No wonder, if what they’re picturing is sitting down cold with a stranger and asking for thousands of dollars.
 That’s intimidating!
 But when you’re using a truly responsive approach, you may find that the ask feels less fraught.

-Responsive fundraising helps you make better asks, simply because it gives you more data and a deeper relationship.
+Responsive fundraising helps you make better asks, simply because it gives you more data, a deeper relationship with prospective donors, and enhances your fundraising effort.
 When you’re paying attention, you learn what your major donors care most about, and can point them towards projects and programs that are meaningful.

 If you’re a responsive fundraiser, by the time you get to an ask, you’ve been in relationship and conversation with the donor for a while, listening to their signals and really coming to understand what they care about.
 Your nonprofit CRM may even have predictive analytics to help you choose the next best ask.
 You’ll be prepared with connections established and the conversation already started.